semantic-release/semantic-release/docs/usage/configuration.md

 - prereleases to the `beta` distribution channel from the branch `beta` if it exists
 - prereleases to the `alpha` distribution channel from the branch `alpha` if it exists

+**Note**: If your repository does not have a release branch, then **semantic-release** will fail with an `ERELEASEBRANCHES` error message.
+If you are using the default configuration, you can fix this error by pushing a `master` branch.

 **Note**: Once **semantic-release** is configured, any user with the permission to push commits on one of those branches will be able to publish a release.
 It is recommended to protect those branches, for example with [GitHub protected branches](https://help.github.com/articles/about-protected-branches).

 See [Plugins configuration](plugins.md#plugins) for more details.